 ALLEGRO – High-performance components made of aluminium alloys through resource-optimized process technologies

-Additionally, a number of SME joint projects are technically integrated into the Allegro project at PtU.
+In addition, a number of SME joint projects are technically integrated into the Allegro project at PtU.

 - 2018 – 2019: WarmAp (hot forming of aluminum sheets for high-performance components of future mobility concepts)

-- 2020 – 2021: (Load optimized sheet metal components made of high-strength aluminium) RAmP
+- 2020 – 2021: RAmP (Load optimized sheet metal components made of high-strength aluminium)

 - 2022 – 2023: PrositAl dual (Productivity assurance of temperature-supported aluminum forming processes through dual research and education)